damianham/jooxe_webapp/README.md

 to actually work right now.

 Visit http://www.jooxe.org for all the latest news and gossip.
+However since this is all very experimental don't expect to actually see anything there right now :)

 Controller and model classes are defined dynamically from the contents of a schema file that you can generate from your database using the command